Bajrangi Bhaijaan: Music

-Track listing

 Release

-Initially announced as an Eid 2014 release, the film was rescheduled to 12 January 2014.Bajrangi Bhaijaan was released on 17 July 2015, one day before Eid, on 4,500 screens in India and 1,000 screens in overseas respectively.
+Initially announced as an Eid 2014 release, the film was rescheduled to 12 January 2014.
+Bajrangi Bhaijaan was released on 17 July 2015, one day before Eid, on 4,500 screens in India and 1,000 screens in overseas respectively.
 The film was also released in 50 countries outside India, on more than 700 screens.
-Bajrangi Bhaijaan premiered at the 20th Busan International Film Festival (BIFF) on 6 October 2015.

 In November 2017, it was announced that Bajrangi Bhaijaan was set to release in China, following the success of Aamir Khan's Dangal (2016) in the country.
 In December 2017, it was announced the film would release there in 2018.
 Prior to the announcement, Bajrangi Bhaijaan had a cult following in China, where it has an average rating of 8.6 out of 10 on the popular film site Douban, with over 70,000 votes.
 It placed fourth on Douban's list of top foreign films of 2015.
 Bajrangi Bhaijaan was released in China under the title 小萝莉的猴神大叔 which roughly translates as "Little Lolita's Monkey God Uncle"; "monkey god" is a rough translation of "Bajrangi" while "little lolita" and "uncle" reference the characters.
 The Chinese version was also cut down in length to 140 minutes.

 In January 2018, it was announced that the film would be getting a wide release, on 8,000 screens in China, building on the Chinese box office success of Aamir Khan's Dangal and Secret Superstar (2017), and Bajrangi Bhaijaan's positive word-of-mouth.
 The film released in China on 2 March 2018.
 On 6 February 2018, the film had advance screenings in 29 Chinese cities, receiving a positive reception from audiences.
 It also had a limited preview on 25 February 2018.
 The film's China premiere on 27 February 2018 was attended by Kabir Khan and Harshali Malhotra.
 Its release date of 2 March 2018 marks the Lantern Festival, which celebrates families coming together.

 It was released in Turkey on 17 August 2018 on 190 screens.
 In the first weekend it grossed approx $89,796 with a spectator count of 8,389.
 The film released in Japan on 18 January 2019, with the title "バジュランギおじさんと、小さな迷子", which translates as "Uncle Bajrangi and a small lost child" (Bajurangi ojisan to, chīsana maigo).
+The film was marketed by a Mumbai-based company named Spice PR owned by Prabhat Choudhary.